addyhalos/datascience-and-automations-portfolio/README.md

 data visualization, Looker Studio

 ##### B. Description
+This is a dashboard based on an old dataset from Kaggle.
+It visualizes customer profile, such as gender, preferred gadget, subscription type, etc.

 #### II.
 [New York Vehicular Accidents](https://lookerstudio.google.com/reporting/8740bf9f-dbc6-4b88-ab55-8bf69f714c7f)
 ##### A. Skills
 data visualization, Looker Studio

 ##### B. Description
+The dataset came from [data.gov](https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes).
+It gives a broken down view in order to analyze vehicular accidents in New York.
+Accidents are broken down into vehicle type, accident reason, death reason, etc.

 #### III.
 FMP Dashboard
 ##### A. Links